KZBQ

 KZBQ (93.9 FM) is a country music format radio station located in Pocatello, Idaho, United States, serving the Pocatello area.
 Its signal emanates from the KZBQ broadcast tower on Howard Mountain, east of Pocatello in Bannock County, Idaho.

-KZBQ is owned and operated by Idaho Wireless Corporation, a local company that also owns and operates sister stations KOUU and KOUU-FM, in Pocatello, Idaho and KORR in American Falls, Idaho.
+KZBQ is owned and operated by Idaho Wireless Corporation, a local company that also owns and operates sister stations KMGI, KOUU, and KSEI in Pocatello, Idaho, and KORR in American Falls, Idaho.

 History

 The station was assigned the callsign KZBQ on January 23, 1995.

 On December 14, 2016, KZBQ moved from 93.7 FM to 93.9 FM.
 The station was licensed by the Federal Communications Commission to operate on that frequency on December 19, 2016.